nachocaru/xaprb.com/content/blog/2006-03-11-many-to-one-problems-in-sql.md

 (Ignore for a moment that this table has pretty much the same data as the Fruits table&#8230;)

-I&#8217;ll re-write the query to show how I might unwittingly update a FruitPrices tuple from multiple Fruits tuples:
+I'll re-write the query to show how I might unwittingly update a FruitPrices tuple from multiple Fruits tuples:

 <pre>update FruitPrices as fp
    inner join Fruits as f on f.Fruit = fp.Fruit